gallenc/opennms-integrations-play/README.md

 # opennms-integrations-play
 Miscellaneous work to show integrations to / from OpenNMS.
-Most of this work is experimental and/ or incomplete but it may provide a starting point for real production examples.
+Most of this work is experimental and / or incomplete but it may provide a starting point for real production examples.

 ## Kafka Experiments and experimental drools rules
 [kafka-experiments](../main/kafka-experiments)

-This is an overlay project containing example CHUBB camera alarm creation and forwarding through kafka bus and also drools examples
+This is an parent project containing example CHUBB camera alarm creation and forwarding through kafka bus and also drools examples

 ### chubb mib
 [chubb-mib](../main/kafka-experiments/chubb-mib)